conjure-cp/conjure/docs/essence.rst

 Variant is a domain constructor, it takes a list of name-domain pairs as arguments.
 Variants can be of arbitrary arity.

-A variant domain is denoted by the keyword "variant" followed by a list of name-domain pairs separated by commas inside curly brackets.
+A variant domain is denoted by the keyword "variant", followed by a list of name-domain pairs separated by commas inside curly brackets.

 Variants are similar to records but with a very important distinction.
 A member of a record domain contains a value for each component of the record, however